E-commerce

 The most sensitive points

-• Response time is too long.
+• Response time that is too long.

-• Incomplete or contradictory responses.
+• Incomplete or contradictory answers.

-• Unclear return policies.
+• Hard-to-read return policies.

 • Difficulty reaching a human when the case becomes complex.